How can we help you?

 The benefits of EEA over traditional, open brain surgery include:

-Neuroendoport® surgery offers a minimally invasive option for deep-seated tumors within the ventricles (fluid spaces) or substance of the brain.
+Neuroendoport® surgery offers a minimally invasive treatment option for deep-seated tumors within the ventricles (fluid spaces) or substance of the brain.

 A narrow tube or port allows doctors to access tumors such as adenocarcinoma through a tiny incision in the skull — in contrast to traditional brain surgery.

-Gamma Knife radiosurgery is a painless procedure that uses hundreds of highly focused radiation beams to target tumors and lesions within the brain, with no surgical incision.
+Gamma Knife radiosurgery is a painless treatment procedure that uses hundreds of highly focused radiation beams to target tumors and lesions within the brain, with no surgical incision.

 UPMC doctors have experience treating thousands of people with adenocarcinoma using Gamma Knife stereotactic radiosurgery, establishing this technology as a preferred primary treatment for many patients.